AutoHyper/AutoHyper/README.md

 - Universal quantification `forall <VAR>. <qfPrefix>`
 - Existential quantification `exists <VAR>. <qfPrefix>`

-Here `<VAR>` is a trace variable, which is any non-empty sequence consisting only of letters.
+Here `<VAR>` is a trace variable, which is any non-empty sequence consisting only of letters and digits (starting with a letter).

 For examples of HyperLTL properties (with the atomic propositions used in either case), see the following sections.